EliederSousa/Project-Euler/README.md

 **Q:** Why Javascript?
 **A:** Because is easy to check, easy to learn, easy to explain.
 If I face a problem that Javascript can not resolve, PROBABLY I will choice Java, Python or C(++ or #).

+**Q:** Why not using the same language for all problems?
+**A:** I resolve these problems in my spare time.
+Even I knowing the algorithm to solve one big sum or calculating the factorial of 4000 (not aproximating), my time is limited and sometimes another language has an easier way to make the same thing.
+If you see two files of same problem, take a look because one of them is the 'hard method'.

 **Q:** Are you post every problem solution?
 Even the 101?
 Even 700?
 **A:** **No.** Since Project Euler have rules, and one of these rules is "don't teach how to pass levels above 100", we are limited to that number.